-1) All members are required to choose or designate a Primary Care Physician (PCP) at enrollment.
-The Plan refers to PCPs providing regular services for residents at long-term care facilities as "SNFists" or "NFists."
-A SNFist or NFist is a physician who is (1) contracted with Great Plains Medicare Advantage, (2) licensed to practice allopathic (MD) or osteopathic (DO) medicine, and (3) is responsible for providing primary care services for Great Plains Medicare Advantage members in the Nursing Facility (NF), "in the Assisted Living (AL), or Skilled Nursing Facility (SNF) setting, including coordination and management of the delivery of all covered services.
-Great Plains Medicare Advantage members can choose their PCP/NFist from the list of contracted NFists maintained and published by Great Plains Medicare Advantage.
-Members can change their PCP/NFist at any time.
-Changes are typically effective the 1st day of the following month.

-2) All members are assigned a Nurse Practitioner or a PA (an "Advanced Practitioner").

-Contracted Plan Advanced Practitioners provide both direct primary care services in collaboration with Plan PCPs and to coordinate services and care for members.
-Advanced Practitioners develop member care plans, participate in Interdisciplinary Care Team meetings, and provide routine preventive services and comprehensive health risk assessments for members.
+- 1) All members are required to select a Primary Care Physician (PCP) at enrollment.
+The Plan refers to PCPs providing regular services for residents at long-term care facilities as "NFists."
+A NFist is a physician who is (1) contracted with Great Plains Medicare Advantage, (2) licensed to practice allopathic (MD) or osteopathic (DO) medicine and (3) is responsible for providing primary care services for members in the Facility, including coordination and management of the delivery of all covered services.
+Members can choose their PCP from the list of contracted providers maintained and published by Great Plains Medicare Advantage.
+Members can change their PCP/NFist at any time. - 2) All members are assigned a Nurse Practitioner or a Physician Assistant (an "Advanced Practice Provider").
+Contracted Plan Advanced Practice Providers are involved in direct primary care services in collaboration with Plan PCPs and coordinate services and care for members.
+Advanced Practice Providers develop member care plans, participate in Interdisciplinary Care Team meetings and provide routine preventive services and comprehensive health risk assessments for members.

-3) The Plan has received permission from CMS to waive the 3-day hospitalization stay required before providing skilled nursing services (SNF).
-This is important because it allows skilled nursing homes, with approval from the member's Advanced Practitioner and PCP, to treat members in the nursing home when appropriate and reserves acute hospital stays for members requiring more intensive services.

-4) Great Plains Medicare Advantage uses a gatekeeper model, meaning referrals and testing should be reviewed in advance by the member's PCP or Advanced Practitioner.
-This approach aids in care coordination as well as the pre-authorization of services.

-5) The Plan is "provider friendly" and strives to reduce unnecessary paperwork whenever possible.
-Providers are encouraged to be familiar with the claims, notification, preauthorization, and referral processes outlined in this manual.
+- 3) The Plan has received permission from CMS to waive the 3-day hospitalization stay required before providing skilled nursing services (SNF).
+This is important because it allows skilled nursing homes, with approval from the member's Advanced Practice Providers and PCP, to treat members in the nursing home when appropriate and reserves acute hospital stays for members requiring more intensive services. - 4) Great Plains Medicare Advantage uses a gatekeeper model, meaning referrals and testing should be reviewed in advance by the member's PCP or Advanced Practice Provider.
+This approach aids in care coordination as well as the preauthorization of services. - 5) The Plan is "provider friendly" and strives to reduce unnecessary paperwork whenever possible.
+Providers are encouraged to be familiar with the claims, notification, pre-authorization and referral processes outlined in this manual.